 Should I Close The Heating Registers In Rooms I Don’t Use?

 It’s okay to close a few heating registers, but be careful not to close more than 1/3 of the total registers in your home.
 A forced air system is designed for the size of your home, and when too many registers are closed off, it allows pressure to build up in the ducts.
 The blower fan has to work harder to push air through the registers that are open.
 This kind of wear and tear will cause the blower fan to wear out long before it should.

 How Important Is It To Make Sure The Ducts In My Heating System Don’t Leak?

 Leaking ducts can cause more energy loss in a heating system than anything else.
 A duct inspection that pressurizes the duct system to identify if it has any leaks could be one of the smartest investments you could make.
 Making sure your ducts are sealed, connected and free from leaks can drop your energy bill anywhere from 5 –17%.

 Clean your ductwork every three to five years.
 Make sure they are cleaned upon completion of any renovations on the duct system.

-Ducts collect dust, bacteria and molds that are then transferred into the air as it moves through the rooms of your home.
-Routine cleaning can reduce allergy symptoms and some other unexplained symptoms, including as headache and fatigue.
+Ducts collect dust, bacteria, and molds that are then transferred into the air as it moves through the rooms of your home.
+Routine cleaning can reduce allergy symptoms and some other unexplained symptoms, including headache and fatigue.